Scoping Out the Ski Trails

 The DXC survey results indicated a desire for more events for casual skiers.
 You asked and we listened!

-Join us every Monday for weekly “Scoping out the Ski Trails” pole hiking sessions.
+Join us Monday's throughout the fall for weekly “Scoping out the Ski Trails” pole hiking sessions.
 Get a feel for the terrain and layout of various ski trails throughout Duluth BEFORE the snow flies.
-Meet other skiers!
+This is a great opportunity to meet other skiers!